10 (1979) from Tuna

 • not recommended.
 Wait for a re-mastered special edition

-But you should realize that the film is the cinematic equivalent of elevator music.
-In fact, the Dudley Moore character in the film actually writes elevator music.
-It is pleasant, inoffensive, unchallenging.
-It has some gentle laughs and some sexy woman.
-Above all, it gave Bo to the world in a featured role, for good or ill.
+But even if you fit the pattern, you should realize that this film is the cinematic equivalent of what the Dudley Moore character writes for a living - elevator music.
+10 is pleasant, inoffensive, and unchallenging.
+It has some gentle laughs, mellow tunes, and sexy women.
+Above all, it made Bo Derek a star and gave her A-list recognition throughout the world.

 The Critics Vote